-Falmouth University and the University of Exeter have made sustainability key features of their 2030 strategies, and both declared a climate emergency in 2019.
+Falmouth University and the University of Exeter have made sustainability a key feature of their 2030 strategies, and both declared climate and ecological emergencies in 2019.

 Students across both universities have also shown a commitment to climate issues by establishing various eco societies and campaigns.
 Lars Mucklejohn spoke to several groups about the climate crisis and sustainability in Cornwall.

 Renewable Energy Society supports the professional development of Renewable Energy Engineering students at Exeter.

 It said that “catastrophic environmental changes” would “have a significant negative effect on agriculture and lifestyle” in Cornwall.
 Elsewhere, the climate crisis would increase poverty in less economically developed countries.

 The Climate Action Tracker’s recent projection of 2.4C global warming and “lacklustre commitments” during the recent COP26 summit were noted by the society.
 It said that governments have implemented “very few concrete emissions targets and methodologies”, adding: “Further issues of recycling old pledges by adding signatories to new pledge schemes have been rife, especially with UK government initiatives to end coal.”